Approximate read: 3 minutes;

 Do something simple

 Sometimes, having to think during a workout can cause the kind of mental strain that can be too much to handle after a full day of work.
 So do something simple.
 Take a class, where someone else tells you what to do.
 Stick to the cardio machines in the gym.
-Do exercises that are familiar to you.
+Do a workout video.
 Do a stretch routine.
-Or foam roll.
+Go swimming.
+Go for a walk or run.

 Focus on other things

 If you really decide to skip your workout altogether, see if you can switch your focus to something else that’s health related.
 For example, making sure you get enough sleep (did you know that you burn more calories sleeping than you do staying awake?).
-Or making sure you drink enough water.
+Making sure you drink enough water.
+Or cooking a healthy meal.

 More articles in this series: